heavyai/heavydb/docs/source/flow/data.rst

 For a **physical table**, input data is loaded from the storage layer (see :doc:`../data_model/physical_layout` and :doc:`../data_model/columnar_layout`) via the buffer manager hierarchy (see :doc:`../data_model/memory_layout`).
 If the data is already present on GPU, the request terminates with the `GPU Buffer Mgr`.
 If not, the request passes on to the parent manager until it reaches storage.

 For **intermediate results**, input data is loaded directly from a per-query temporary tables map and transferred to the GPU directly via the `Data Mgr`.

-..
-TODO: Add information about temporary tables implementation once it is available for public access.
+For temporary-table behavior and restrictions, see :doc:`../catalog/index`.

 Output Data
 ===========